MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-developer-tools.md

 - **Azure Machine Learning workspace name**: mlw-dp100-labs
 - **Resource group**: rg-dp100-labs

-1. Replace "XX" with your initials in the command below.
+1. Replace "XX-XXXX" with your initials and four random numbers in the command below.
 Then, use the command to create a compute instance in your workspace.
     ```azurecli
-    az ml compute create --name "vm-dev-XX" --size STANDARD_DS11_V2 --type ComputeInstance -w mlw-dp100-labs -g rg-dp100-labs
+    az ml compute create --name "ci-XX-XXXX" --size STANDARD_DS11_V2 --type ComputeInstance -w mlw-dp100-labs -g rg-dp100-labs
     ```

 <br>